obsidiandynamics/kafdrop/README.md

 Then access the web UI at [http://localhost:9000](http://localhost:9000).

+> **Hey there!** We hope you really like Kafdrop!
+Please take a moment to ⭐ the repo or [Tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fobsidiandynamics%2Fkafdrop&text=Get%20Kafdrop%20%E2%80%94%20a%20web-based%20UI%20for%20viewing%20%23ApacheKafka%20topics%20and%20browsing%20consumers%20) about it.

 ## Running in Kubernetes (using a Helm Chart)
 Clone the repository (if necessary):
 ```sh